What is kimchi?

 The vegetables in kimchi are high in vitamins too, especially vitamin C and carotene, as well as vitamin A, thiamine (B1), riboflavin (B2), calcium, and iron.

 My name’s James (or Jim), and one day in January 2016 I was experimenting with a new fermentation crock, to see if I could make a kimchi that tasted as close as possible to traditional kimchi (which contains fish products) but using vegan ingredients.
 I created something that I thought was really delicious, but I had way too much of it!
 So I posted on a couple of local Facebook groups in Harringay to see if anyone wanted some, and got a really great response.
-Now you can find it in loads of stores, all the way from Whitstable to Glasgow.
+Now you can find it in loads of stores, all the way from Oxford to Whitstable.